 101. “Why I’m traveling with my babies, first reason is, because as a parent, we also need a break.
 We need some refreshment, I always believe happy parent equals happy baby.
 Traveling doesn’t mean having to go to expensive or extraordinary destinations.
 Extraordinary moments are created by ourselves.

 Second reason, sometimes as a parent we put to much fear in ourselves.
 Fear of mistakes, fear of being judge and fear of getting out of our comfort zone.
 New places will give us new perspectives and the ability to enjoy ourselves (because usually you know nobody at the new place).

 Don’t be afraid if your baby will like it or not.
 Our baby feeling is a reflection of their parents.
 As long you enjoy your trip, so does your baby.”

 We travel with our children because we want to show them the world.
 We want them to see that there is so much more than our small pocket of the world.
 In doing that, we hope that they learn that all people are good, regardless of where they are from.

 We can not thank you enough for following along.
-We hope this will help to inspire even one more family to get out there and see the world.
+We hope this list of reasons to travel with a baby will help to inspire even one more family to get out there and see the world.